souhail-5/zeed/README.md

 - Unify then delete the entries `zeed unify --flush`
 - Copy/Paste the unified entries in your current changelog file

+## Advanced usage

+The following sections outline advanced usage topics: weights, channels and templates.

 ### How to work with weights?
-Entries are sorted in descending order.
 Weights serve to sort the entries.
 Each entry is given a weight.
 The default given weight is `0`.
+Entries are sorted in descending order.

 To give a specific weight to an entry, set the `--weight` (or `-w`) option when adding an entry: `zeed "I am a changelog entry" --weight 64`.